magnussimonsen/Luna5/README.md

 Special thanks to the [electron-vite](https://electron-vite.org/guide/) team for creating the excellent `npm create @quick-start/electron@latest` starter tool that jumpstarted this project.

+Thanks as well to the [Pyodide](https://pyodide.org/) project and community for making Python run in the browser.
+Luna5 vendors Pyodide assets under `public/pyodide` and follows its MPL-2.0 licensing.

 ## 📚 What is Luna?

 **Luna5** is an educational notebook-style application designed to simplify and unify digital workflows for both students and teachers.
 It brings together essential STEM tools in a clean, pedagogically structured interface — eliminating the need to switch between multiple, complex programs.